Policy Gradient Algorithms for Robust MDPs with Non-Rectangular Uncertainty Sets: Numerical Experiments

+We solve the resulting instances of the robust policy evaluation problem~\eqref{expr:DMDP} with FW and with~\cite[Algorithm~2]{wang2022convergence}, a state-of-the-art projected gradient descent method.

 In the second experiment we seek $\delta$-optimal solutions of~\eqref{expr:DMDP} for~$\delta=0.01$.
-To this end, we use CPI with tolerance~$\epsilon=\delta S/(1-\gamma)$, stepsizes~$\{\alpha_m\}_{m=1}^\infty$ chosen as in Theorem~\ref{thm:CPI:PE} and initial iterate~$P^{(0)}=P_{\text{ref}}$.
+To this end, we use FW with tolerance~$\epsilon=\delta S/(1-\gamma)$, stepsizes~$\{\alpha_m\}_{m=1}^\infty$ chosen as in Theorem~\ref{thm:CPI:PE} and initial iterate~$P^{(0)}=P_{\text{ref}}$.
 In addition, we use~\cite[Algorithm~2]{wang2022convergence} with initial iterate~$P^{(0)}=P_{\text{ref}}$ and stepsize~$(1-\gamma)^3/(2\gamma S^2)$ as suggested by~\cite[Theorem~4.4]{wang2022convergence}.
 The above estimates of the iteration complexity and the distribution mismatch coefficient imply that we would have to run~\cite[Algorithm~2]{wang2022convergence} over~$32\gamma S^5 A/(\delta^2(1-\gamma)^6)$ iterations in order to guarantee that it outputs a $\delta$-optimal solution.
 Unfortunately, this is impractical.
 For example, already our smallest test problem with only~$S=100$ states would require more than~$10^{18}$ iterations.
-We thus use the inequality as a heuristic termination criterion.
-Even though it has no theoretical justification, this criterion ensures that~\cite[Algorithm~2]{wang2022convergence} terminates within a reasonable amount of time and outputs similar value estimates as CPI with a maximum difference of~$2.5\%$.
+We thus use the inequality

+as a heuristic termination criterion.
+Even though it has no theoretical justification, this criterion ensures that~\cite[Algorithm~2]{wang2022convergence} terminates within a reasonable amount of time and outputs similar value estimates as FW with a maximum difference of~$2.5\%$.

-The direction-finding subproblems of CPI as well as the projection subproblems of~\cite[Algorithm~2]{wang2022convergence} are solved with GUROBI.
+The direction-finding subproblems of FW as well as the projection subproblems of~\cite[Algorithm~2]{wang2022convergence} are solved with GUROBI.
 To faithfully assess algorithmic efficiency, we record the solver times for these most time-consuming subroutines.
 For all other processes we record the wall-clock time.
-Table~\ref{tab:runtime} reports the overall runtimes of CPI and~\cite[Algorithm~2]{wang2022convergence} (based on the authors' code available from GitHub\footnote{\url{https://github.com/JerrisonWang/ICML-DRPG}}) averaged over 20 random instances with $A=10$ actions and increasing numbers of states.
+Table~\ref{tab:runtime} reports the overall runtimes of FW and~\cite[Algorithm~2]{wang2022convergence} (based on the authors' code available from GitHub\footnote{\url{https://github.com/JerrisonWang/ICML-DRPG}}) averaged over 20 random instances with $A=10$ actions and increasing numbers of states.

-As expected from the analysis of the iteration complexities, CPI is significantly faster than~\cite[Algorithm~2]{wang2022convergence} on instances with large state spaces.
-The value estimates of both algorithms differ at most $2.5\%$, with CPI outputting a more accurate solution.
+As expected from the analysis of the iteration complexities, FW is significantly faster than~\cite[Algorithm~2]{wang2022convergence} on instances with large state spaces.
+The value estimates of both algorithms differ at most $2.5\%$, with FW outputting a more accurate solution.